 1. Surfing Lessons on Waikiki Beach

 Is there anything more iconic than learning to surf in Hawaii?
 Waikiki Beach is perfect for learning how to surf because the water is pretty calm.
+In fact, there are tons of Waikiki surfing lessons for kids of all ages.

 It’s one of the best things to do with kids in Waikiki because it keeps them active while they learn a new skill.
+Check out the latest prices and more details.

 While there are lots of places to rent surfboards in Waikiki, you might want to sign your kids for surfing lessons at one of the most famous beaches (and where surfing is rumored to have started.)